2011–12 Minnesota Wild season

 The 2011–12 Minnesota Wild season was the 12th season for the National Hockey League (NHL) franchise that was established on June 25, 1997.

 The Wild failed to qualify for the Stanley Cup playoffs for the fourth consecutive season.

+This currently remains the last season the Wild finished with a losing record.

 Off-season

 On June 17, 2011, the Wild officially introduced Mike Yeo as their new head coach.
 Yeo had been the head coach of the Wild's American Hockey League (AHL) affiliate, the Houston Aeros.

 Regular season

 Excluding 11 shootout-winning goals, the Wild scored 166 goals overall, the fewest in the NHL.

 Playoffs

 The Wild failed to qualify for the playoffs for the fourth consecutive year.